 The Town sends mailings to targeted audiences, including a boater BMP brochure mailed with boat slip renewal notices to approximately 750 slip renters annually.
 One of the Town's most popular mailings--the Refuse and Recycling Pick-Up calendar--reaches approximately 58,000 households each year and contains important information about proper disposal of hazardous household wastes, pharmaceuticals and other products (view the Refuse & Recycling Calendar).
+In its newsletter which is sent to more than 85,000 residents the Town includes a Stormwater Runoff flyer describing stormwater runoff, its impacts and how you can reduce the impacts of runoff from your property.

-6 See Appendix A3: Huntington Waterways "Pump Out Facilities" guide.
+See Appendix A3: Huntington Waterways "Pump Out Facilities" guide.